 at least heavily engaged in their formation.

-of course the historical province of the lawyer, ie to ask the ‘what if…’ question, and then craft the contract terms to try to deal with it.
+the historical province of the lawyer, ie to ask the ‘what if…’ question, and then craft the contract terms to try to deal with it.

 Depending on the nature of the smart contract in question, this will still be the case.
 For example, in a

-block chain-based system, there will likely be a set of contract terms or ‘participation rules’ created as between the participants, which can then set out in advance what is to happen in the event of problems or disputes arising in
+system, there will likely be a set of contract terms or ‘participation rules’ created as between the participants, which can then set out in advance what is to happen in the event of problems or disputes arising in